LIFF v2 API reference

 # liff.sendMessages()

-Sends messages on behalf of the user to the chat screen where the LIFF app is opened.
-This feature is only available in a LIFF app launched from a one-on-one chat room.
+Sends messages on behalf of the user to the chat room where the LIFF app is opened.

 # Syntax